FORGOTTEN MOTOCROSS TECH: REMO BERLESE’S INNOVATIVE JETT J1 BOOTS

 Remo’s first prototype boot was a thing of beauty.
 The boots weighed only 2 pounds each, but they were not durable enough for the real world of motocross racing.
 Over the course of five years, Remo went through six different iterations of the expensive injection molds to get the Jett boot where he wanted it.
 But, even though the Jett J1 had its loyal supporters, it could not crack the American market.
 In the end, Remo sold the molds and the concept to Pro Tork in Brazil, where the Jett boot is still manufactured.
 Christophe Pourcel raced in Jett boots up until his retirement in 2017.

 There are still small pockets of loyal Jett J1 boot wearers across the USA.
-Although they tried to get the boots shipped in from Brazil, they have been unsuccessful, so they buy used originals and if they find more than one set, they buy them all.
+Although they have gotten boots shipped in from Brazil, those boots use a different plastic compound and tend to tear and break quickly.
+So, loyal Jett J1 wearers buy used originals on Ebay, and if they find more than one set, they buy them all.

 You might also like